What every Diocese of Shrewsbury parish newsletter should contain, with guidance on branding, accessibility, copyright and a weekly production rhythm.

 Every newsletter must carry the following, every week:

-• Mass times for the week ahead, including Holy Days.
+• Mass times for the coming week, including Sunday, weekday and Holy Day Masses.

 Add notices, parish group news, sacramental dates and a short reflection from the parish priest as space allows.
 Keep the layout consistent week to week so readers know where to look.